Third Air Force: From 1945 and Cold War

 When the Army Air Forces reorganized in 1946, Tactical Air Command (TAC) was established as one of its three major commands.
 Third Air Force was reassigned to TAC to control the troop carrier units formerly part of IX Troop Carrier Command.
 It was headquartered at Greenville Army Air Base, South Carolina.
 The Curtiss C-46 Commando and Douglas C-47 Skytrain were the primary troop carrier aircraft, but surplus Douglas C-54 Skymasters that had been originally purchased for the Air Transport Command were made available for troop carrier use.
 Third Air Force was inactivated on 1 November 1946.

 TAC's troop carrier mission was reassigned to Ninth Air Force with its return from Europe and reassignment to Greenville AAF, which had been renamed Donaldson Air Force Base in the interim.

 In August 1948, in response to the Berlin Blockade, the U.S. deployed long-range Boeing B-29 Superfortress strategic bombers to four UK bases in East Anglia.
 The 3d Air Division was activated to receive, support and operationally control the B-29 units deployed in the United Kingdom.
-It also provided aircraft maintenance support at RAF Burtonwood for C-54 Skymaster aircraft used in the Berlin Airlift.
+It also provided aircraft maintenance support at RAF Burtonwood for Douglas C-54 Skymaster aircraft used in the Berlin Airlift.
 When the Berlin Airlift ended in 1949, the division participated in the Military Assistance Program in the United Kingdom and began an extensive air base construction program through May 1951.

 Briefly elevated to the Major Command level from 3 January 1949 – 21 January 1951, the 3d Air Division controlled large numbers of USAF organizations based in the United Kingdom and supervised a tremendous airfield construction program.